Crescent Roll Chicken Pot Pie Casserole (Easy Weeknight Dinner)

-If you love classic comfort food but hate spending hours in the kitchen, this Chicken Pot Pie Casserole is about to become your new favorite weeknight dinner.
-With just a few simple ingredients and hardly any prep, you get all the cozy, creamy flavor of traditional pot pie—without rolling out a single crust!
+If you love classic comfort food but don’t love making pie crust from scratch, this Crescent Roll Chicken Pot Pie Casserole is about to become your new favorite weeknight dinner.

 Easy chicken pot pie casserole recipe with crescent rolls, vegetables, and creamy sauce